Article contributed by Stella Van Lane

 Last but not least, we have the cultural phenomenon every Kansas-born is proud of – the Kansas City BBQ sauce.
-This one is the most popular and most widely-used commercial sauces on the planet, made popular by its thickness, irresistible sweetness, and just the right amount of tang.
+This one is the most popular and most widely-used commercial sauce on the planet, made popular by its thickness, irresistible sweetness, and just the right amount of tang.
 Instead of trying it off the shelf, you want to dip your fingers into the real deal in some faraway BBQ joint in Kansas City itself.

 The base of this gooey goodness is made of molasses and ketchup that give it its unique sweetness, but it’s the other ingredients such as liquid smoke, Worcestershire, brown sugar, peppers, and vinegar that give it the punch it’s known for.